tjzzzzzz/Calculator/README.md

 # Java Calculator

-A simple calculator application created for a Java programming school project.
+A simple calculator application created for a school project.

 ## Features